 Stocks: Confirms that the stockholder owns equity of a company.
 In reference to binary options, investors simply just need to accurately predict whether they believe the price of a stock will be higher than lower than it’s Strike Rate by a predetermined time period.

 Support level: Most commonly applied in Price Action Trading Strategy; an imaginary level created when the price of a particular asset bounces off the exact price level during the order flow of an asset.
+It’s a level where the buyers reestablish control over an asset which results in price “bouncing” and creating a price barrier which then heads up a bullish (upward) direction.

 Technical analysis: A form of trading analysis that requires the use of a charting solution and sometimes the implementation of various trading indicators and financial instruments.
 If you’re interested in learning technical analysis, please check out my list of recommended binary options strategies.